helloideabox/powerpack-lite-elementor/readme.txt

 == Frequently Asked Questions ==
-= What's the requirement for using PowerPack for Elementor? = You need Elementor plugin installed and active for PowerPack to work.
+= What's the requirement for using PowerPack for Elementor? = You need the Elementor plugin installed and active for PowerPack to work.

 = Will PowerPack for Elementor slow down my site? = Absolutely no!
 It delivers the code only on pages where you use it.

 = Do I need coding experience to use PowerPack for Elementor? = Not at all!
-All the widgets and settings are easy to use with drag & drop interface.
+All the widgets and settings are easy to use with a drag & drop interface.

 == Screenshots ==